odrevet/fujiten/README.md

 * Gloss : Translation of an expression

-* POS : Part of Speech are informations on a glosses
+* POS : Part of Speech are information on a glosses

 ## TODO